 Have you heard about the “dial tone” analogy?
 There are a whole lot of folks at the telephone companies that work very hard to supply each and every phone with a dial tone the very instant that the receiver is picked up.
 We take that dial tone for granted.
 We don’t appreciate the dial tone until one day we pick up the receiver and there is no dial tone – at which time we usually get a little angry, cursing the phone company!
 Rather than miss it when it’s not there, shouldn’t we appreciate it every time we pick up the receiver and hear that dial tone?

-Are decent blood sugars that much different than the dial tone?
+Are decent blood sugars that much different from the dial tone?
 Should I not pat myself on the back for each and every time I do well?

 I’m much too hard on myself, and that is not mentally supportive.
 I am going to try to lighten up, take a couple deep breaths, be thankful for the “not so far out of range” numbers, be less judgemental, mentally reward myself for making it through unfamiliar scenarios in one piece, take a few steps back, and take one day at a time.